asingizwe1/dev_fest_/README.md

- ♻️ CleanChainPenny — Decentralized Waste Management on Base
+ ♻️ CleanChainOperator — Decentralized Waste Management on Base

 A blockchain-powered platform to track and incentivize PLASTIC waste collection, bringing transparency and accountability to urban sanitation according to UGANDA'S SUSTAINABLE DEVELOPMENT GOAL 12.5 which emphasizes prevention of dumping